Updated on October 10, 2021.

-Sunday, May 23- Friday, July 30.
-The program runs 10 weeks, from May 23- July 30, 2021.
-Students are required to begin mandatory orientation on Sunday, May 23.
-All participants must be available for the entire 10 weeks.
+SOARE and SOARE: SWAG run for ten weeks, from May 23- July 30, 2022.
+Virtual orientation and training are May 23- 27 with all participants reporting to campus on Saturday, May 28.
+All participants must be available for the entire ten weeks.
 No program leave will be permitted.

-The typical stipend ranges from $3,300-$6000. *All travel, room, board, excursions to Baltimore and Washington DC, and fees are paid by AGNR.
+The stipend for the SOARE 2022 program will be $5000.
+All travel, room, board, excursions to Baltimore and Washington DC, and fees are paid by AGNR.
 We try to accommodate as best we can in arranging travel from the most convenient airport, train/bus depot, etc. to Washington Regan National or Baltimore's Thurgood Marshall Airports or Union Station.
 Typically, flights and other travel will be covered fully (up to $500 USD).
 For those participants who plan to drive their own vehicle (not for drop-offs), mileage is reimbursed at the rate of approximately $0.58/mile.

 - Provide rising juniors and rising seniors an opportunity to learn about graduate studies and the range of research and scholarship at the University of Maryland